udexon/GOEHDOM/Marxist_TS_CI.md

 Scenario I is nothing new.
 Just a new type of Marxist class struggle, where human beings are the main protagonists and AHLAI being accessories.

 MCAI will continue to grow as MPAI needs more proof to attract investments.

-#### New Type of Class Struggle

-The most immediate and likely TS event would be:

-TS1: Can MPAI turn against human inhabitants in space colonies?

-That would be at least 100 years away from now.

-TS2: Single Robocop goes rogue and harm human beings.

-TS3: Mining robots in isolated mining colonies on Earth go rogue.

-TS4: Number of robotic mining or farming colonies and Robocop grows to critical point.
-Human conspirators collaborate with robots for coup d'etat.

-Use Marxist class struggle to predict the above.
-Human form collective intelligence with machine to form new class and new type of class struggle.

-We have already passed the techical threshold for the above to happen.
-What are needed are just time and number of robots.
-May happen in 50 years.

-World war may accelerate the above as human loss of lives may necessitate robot deployment for reconstruction.

 AHLAI is excuse for evil legislation?